vermin/wazn-api-php/docs/cryptonote.md

 #### `address_from_seed`

-Derive WAZN address from seed
+Derive Wazn address from seed

 Parameters:

  - `$hex_seed <String>` Hex string to use as seed

-Return: `<String>` A base58 encoded WAZN address
+Return: `<String>` A base58 encoded Wazn address

 [//]: # (TODO example)